foursquare/fsqio/src/python/fsqio/pants/buildgen/README.md

 Buildgen lexically parses import statements and updates existing BUILD files, ensuring correctness and removing human error.

 ### Installation
-Buildgen for Scala projects requires a scalac plugin.
-This is also published from Fsq.io.
+Buildgen for Scala projects requires a scalac plugin.This is also published from Fsq.io.
 Look at [BUILD.opensource](/BUILD.opensource) for an in-repo example on how to consume those.

 The buildgen modules are [published to Pypi](https://pypi.python.org/pypi/fsqio.pants.buildgen.core) as [Pants plugins](https://www.pantsbuild.org/howto_plugin.html).
 =======